Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: From Unified Formalisms To Exhaustive Algebras

-We now discuss some ``symmetry-based" unified formalisms of QMBS~\cite{moudgalya2021review} that potentially capture several examples of QMBS in a single framework, and discuss them in the language of commutant algebras.
-An overview of the various formalisms can be found in the reviews on this subject~\cite{moudgalya2021review, papic2021review}.
-Here we mainly focus on the Shiraishi-Mori (SM) formalism introduced in \cite{shiraishi2017eth} and the Group-Invariant (GI) formalism introduced in \cite{pakrouski2020many} since they directly connect to the commutant language, and we briefly comment on the other formalisms.
-In summary, we show that the commutant algebra language captures all of the ``symmetry-based" unified formalisms of QMBS into a single framework that relates all of them.
-In addition, we show how ideas from some of these formalisms can be used to construct the exhaustive algebra of local Hamiltonians with a given set of QMBS.
+We now discuss some unified formalisms of QMBS that potentially capture several examples of QMBS in a single framework; an overview can be found in the reviews on this subject~\cite{moudgalya2021review, papic2021review, chandran2022review}.
+Particularly, the Shiraishi-Mori (SM) formalism introduced in \cite{shiraishi2017eth} and the closely related Group-Invariant (GI) formalism introduced in \cite{pakrouski2020many} motivate a concrete route to constructing the exhaustive algebra $\mA_{\scar}$ of Hamiltonians with a given set of QMBS.
+Identifying these exhaustive algebras then allows us to directly connect all the ``symmetry-based" unified formalisms of QMBS to the commutant language, which in turn allows for generalizations that apply to many more examples of QMBS.